funny-bytes/continuous-streams/README.md

 # Continuous Streams

-Stream classes with specific behaviour:
+Stream classes with specific behavior:

 * continuous reading, i.e., it doesn't stop if there is temporarily no data available
 * configurable chunk size to read